-Lovell Gulch Trail is a 4.9 mile moderately trafficked loop trail located near Woodland Park, CO that features a river and is rated as moderate.
+Lovell Gulch Trail is a 4.9 mile moderately trafficked loop trail located near Woodland Park, Colorado that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash